Equal Pay Registration Certificate (EPRC) - FAQS

 To download an Equal Pay Compliance Statement template, click here.

-If you would like to make sure IDOL has your correct contact information, please visit the Survey of Business Contacts to submit your contact information.
+If you believe your entity is required to make an EPRC application and you did not receive a notice to that effect, please visit the Survey of Business Contacts to provide IDOL with your entity’s contact information.
 Registering your business name in the survey of business contacts will inform IDOL that you have 100 or more employees and are required to obtain an Equal Pay Registration Certificate.
 IDOL will then provide your business with instructions to create and EPRC account and how to complete your submission.

 A business's EPRC application must include:

-1. A list of all employees during the 12-month calendar year immediately prior to the original deadline date or recertification due date separated by gender and the race and ethnicity categories as reported in the business's most recently filed Employer Information Report EEO-1 in a text-searchable, sortable Microsoft Excel file or comma-separated values file format, as well as any other information required by IDOL on the application form.
-The business may provide any other information it believes is relevant to explain any pay disparities amongst its employees.
-Beginning in 2023, businesses must also provide the hours worked by each employee during the payroll year to help the Department determine pay equity between employees; and
+1. A list of all employees during the 12-month calendar year immediately prior to the deadline or recertification due date, separated by gender and the race and ethnicity categories as reported in the business's most recently filed Employer Information Report EEO-1 in a text-searchable, sortable Microsoft Excel file or comma-separated values file format, with the hours worked by each employee in the payroll year, as well as any other information required by IDOL on the application form.
+Beginning in 2025, businesses also must include whether each employee was paid hourly or by salary (and if hourly, the hourly rate of pay), and was covered by a Collective Bargaining Agreement.;

 2. An Equal Pay Compliance Statement signed by a corporate officer, legal counsel, or authorized agent of the business.